May 30, 2020

 Our digital marketing team and web designers agree - stock photos are generally not an authentic representation of your brand.

-What Are Stock Photos, and Should I Use Them?
+What Are Stock Photos, And Should I Use Them?

 Stock photos come from a supply of photographs and are usually licensed for specific purposes.
 These photos tend to be generic and are obvious to spot.
 If possible, it’s always best to use your own original photographs, but having a stock photo throughout content can be better than no images at all.